 At a trot, the Gordon Setter has a steady, free-moving balanced gait with plenty of drive from behind.
 The coat on the head, front of legs and tips of ears should be short and fine but the body coat is of moderate length.
 The feather on upper portion of the ears is long and silky, but on the backs of legs it is long and fine.
 The fringes on the belly may extend to the chest and throat.
 But despite its varying lengths, the coat should always be as free from curl or wave as possible.

-As with all black and tan breeds the colour is very precisely described and no other colour is permissible except for a very small white spot on the chest.
-The Gordon Setter's coat is described as shining coal black with lustrous tan markings described as being a chestnut red.
-Although a little black penciling on the toes in allowable, the tan is placed as follows:
+As with all black and tan breeds the colour is very precisely described.
+The Gordon Setter's coat is shining coal black with lustrous chestnut red markings.
+Although a little black penciling on the toes in allowable, the chestnut red is placed as follows: